-Extensions are X and Pro specific plugins available for download for all customers with a validated purchase of X and Pro.
-You can easily download and manage all of your Extensions directly from the WordPress admin area under X or Pro depending on the theme installed.
-This article covers documentation for the Email Forms extension and goes into detail on certain features where needed.
+Extensions are X specific plugins available for download for all customers with a validated purchase of X. You can easily download and manage all of your Extensions directly from the WordPress admin area under X. This article covers documentation for the Email Forms extension and goes into detail on certain features where needed.

 Enabling the Extension